 - Contacting your GP if you feel you are developing any symptoms which may be COVID-19 related, and of course letting us know should this arise

 - Regularly spraying down hard surfaces and tops

 - Minimising physical contact with the elderly and people at high risk, especially people with suppressed immune systems or ongoing health conditions.

 How we will keep you informed

-We will be providing updates on our service provision as we move forward on our website as well as through social media, text or email.
+We will continue to provide updates on our service provision as we move forward, and this information will be published on our website as well as through social media, text or email.

 We are always happy to refer you onto one of our Social Workers or Psychologists if you feel you need extra support contact our Client Experience Team Service Co-ordinators on CETenquiries@visability.com.au

 The Australian Government’s Department of Health website provides up-to-date information about COVID-19.
 The National Disability Insurance Agency is also providing information which may be of assistance.